4 AUC Types and Integration Methods

 Uses linear integration from start up to Tmax, and log-linear integration from Tmax onward: \[\text{AUC}_{t_i \to t_{i+1}} = \frac{(C_i - C_{i+1})}{\ln C_i - \ln C_{i+1}} \times (t_{i+1} - t_i) \quad \text{(post-Tmax)}\]

 The switch point is Tmax (not whether concentrations are rising or falling), so any post-Tmax secondary peak is integrated log-linearly even if concentrations are rising.
 Falls back to linear for any interval where either endpoint is zero.
-Not recommended — "lin up/log down" is strictly better for nearly all use cases as it switches on actual direction rather than Tmax.
+Not recommended — "lin up/log down" is almost always preferable as it switches on actual direction rather than Tmax.

 Lin up / log down ("lin up/log down") — default